croquet/microverse/README.md

 ## Getting Started

 A new project can be started by running `npm create croquet-microverse@latest` in an empty directory on your computer and then run `npm start` in the directory.
+If you wish to make a new Microverse world with a stable version of library, no need to clone this repositoty.
 For more information, refer to The [Quick Start Guide](https://croquet.io/docs/microverse/index.html).
-This repository contains the "Microvese Library" that can be used new projects.
-If you wish to learn more about Microverse, or modify code in the library to enhance it for your projects, please read on the following.
+This repository contains the source code and build scripts of "Microvese Library" that is ued in the `npm create ...` command.
+If you wish to learn more aboutMicroverse system itself and modify code in the library to enhance it for your projects, please read on the following.

 ## Description